akruszewski/gibl/manuscript/chapter4.md

 #### 4.2.1.2.
 Generic handler

 The generic handler will be a `handler` procedure that will be used both by the server and the client.
-It will be a procedure that accepts commands (similar commands as our smart contracts' `eval-contract` implementation), and then does something depending on the command.
+It will be a procedure that accepts commands (similar commands as the smart contracts' `eval-contract` implementation), and then does something depending on the command.

 Here's a list of commands that peers will send to each other: